Southall (UK Parliament constituency): 1945–1950

-1974–1983: The London Borough of Ealing wards of Dormers Wells, Elthorne, Glebe, Northcote, Northfields, Walpole, and Waxlow Manor.
+1974–1983The Hanwell North and Hanwell South wards were transferred to Ealing North, while Southern parts of Greenford were transferred from Ealing North.
+Wards including Northfields and Walpole were transferred from the abolished constituency of Ealing South

+Summary

 In the first five years the seat was largest (containing Hayes, Yeading, Harlington in the west) The ward name Elthorne refers to the very large medieval hundred and, with minor parts of other wards in the same seat, took in Hanwell.

 Local government body change

 The seat was in local terms for 20 years in Middlesex and for the following 18 years in London — a change in county took place in 1965.

 Constituency profile

 The Quaker Oats Company built a factory in Southall in 1936.
 Part of the operation that made pet foods was sold to Spiller's in 1994, and the remainder to Big Bear Group in 2006.
 The site continues to produce brands such as Sugar Puffs.
 Other engineering, paint and food processing factories prospered for many years, mostly alongside the railway and/or canal.